ZhaiLab-SUSTech/Termination_landscape/README.md

 ## Data availability

-The accession numbers for the FLEP-seq sequencing data presented in this paper are NCBI’s Sequence Read Archive (SRA): PRJNA591665 and Gene Expression Omnibus (GEO): GSE178980.
+The accession numbers for the FLEP-seq sequencing data presented in this paper are NCBI’s Sequence Read Archive (SRA): PRJNA591665 and [Genome Sequence Archive in National Genomics Data Center](https://ngdc.cncb.ac.cn/gsa/): CRA005016 and CRA005017.

 The FLEP-seq data are also displayed in a [JBrowse](https://zhailab-sustech.github.io/jbrowse2/).